pieter-van-prooijen/frontpage/README.md

 Experiment with a single page webapp which opens up a large document set using Clojurescript, Clojure and Solr, in combination with React/Om and other Clojurescript libraries.
-Currently, it does full-text search, facets, url routing, inline editing and statistics (with the Datascript library).
+Currently, it does full-text search, facets, url routing and inline editing.

 It uses the BoingBoing blog post dump as its document set.